Reflux in Bottle-Fed Babies: What Is Normal and What Actually Helps

 Do anti-reflux pillows or wedges help?

 Wedges and reflux pillows for sleep are not recommended — flat back sleeping remains safest.
-Upright holding after feeds is the safer way to use gravity.
+Upright holding after feeds is the appropriate way to use gravity.
 For naps and nights, the cot stays flat.